aliakseimakarau/troika_ice40/README.md

 The repository is intended to be used by developers who are considering using Troika in their hardware projects.
 The board-files are from a PoC which can be used as design example.

-It's not a high-performance solution because it needs multiple clock-cycles per hash-round but it's a lot faster than doing hash calculations only in software if using e.g. auto-padding and/or multi-hash-loops.
+It's not a high-performance solution because it needs multiple clock-cycles per hash-round and the implementation is heavily restricted by the architecture (and logic resources) of ICE40 FPGAs.
+But the FPGA is very cheap, the PCB can be done by any cheap chinese manufacturer and soldering is doable with a bit of practice.
+And it's a lot faster than doing hash calculations only in software if using e.g. auto-padding and/or multi-hash-loops.
 IOTA library functions can benefit much because 1. the work much with 243Trit vectors and 2. they often do multiple hashing loops (e.g. address generation, signing).

 Some features:
 - ICE40UP5K ($5 FPGA in QFN package)
 - FPGA about 73% utilized
-- running at 32MHz (uses internal 48MHz oscillator + PLL; no external oscillator required)
+- running at 36MHz (uses internal 48MHz oscillator + PLL; no external oscillator required)
 - Data-transfers via SPI
 - It needs 55 clock cycles per hash
 - It can do auto-padding for 243Trit input size (single Block; in IOTA used a lot)